James Riley Stone: Korean War

 During the Korean War, he commanded the 2nd Battalion, Princess Patricia's Canadian Light Infantry.
 He led the 700 men of this battalion in a famous last stand defending the strategic Hill 677 against the fierce assault by forces of two divisions, consisting of about 20,000 soldiers, of the Chinese People's Volunteer Army during the Battle of Kapyong in April 1951.

 The UN position on Hill 677 prevented the enemy from breaking through to Seoul and potentially surrounding the US forces in Korea, which were at that time in full general retreat across the Korean front.
 Supporting units of the Australian Army and the US artillery had fled the battlefield, mostly without orders, leaving the 2 PPCLI encircled and depleted of ammunition.
 Stone ordered his men, "No retreat, no surrender", and eventually called in supporting artillery fire from 4.5 miles distant to be targeted upon the 2 PPCLI positions to devastate the mass Chinese attacks.
 He would receive a second bar to his DSO for his leadership in this crucial battle together with other actions in 1951.

 During Operation Commando on 4 October 1951, Stone and 2 PPCLI seized the Jamestown Line north of Seoul and on 12 October repelled a large attacking force of the Chinese Army, establishing the final UN positions north of Seoul for the remainder of the Korean War.

 In early 1952, Stone and 2 PPCLI were retrained as an elite special operations unit and parachute strike force, and Stone passed his parachute training.

 In December 2016, the Government of South Korea's Ministry of Patriots and Veterans Affairs designated Stone posthumously as an official Korean War Hero.
 The citation stated that the 2 PPCLI battalion had "achieved a milestone victory when they won the Battle of Gapyeong (Kapyong) against formidable attacks from Chinese troops" and that "with their victory in the Battle of Gapyeong (Kapyong), Stone and his soldiers are remembered as the Legends of Gapyeong to this day."

 Post war

 After the war, while serving in Ottawa as the provost marshal in command of the Canadian Provost Corps, he founded the Military Police Fund for Blind Children.

-He was made a Member of the Order of Canada in 1994.
+Stone was made a Member of the Order of Canada in 1994.